1mmo/1mmo/README.md

 ### About me:
 ♻️I'm currently learning more about Python and Data science. <br>
 ♻️I'm interested in computer vision and machine learning. <br>
-♻️Now I'm studing in University on specealization Fundamental Informatics and Infromation Technology. <br>

 💭U can write to me at any time